 Skip to main content

-If you enjoy cycling and want your miles to make a difference in the world, Ride for Missions is for you!
+If you enjoy cycling and want your miles to make a difference in the world, Ride for Missions registration will open on February 20th.

 RFM started as an annual fundraiser for Rosedale International in the summer of 2006.